 Air dispersion models have their limitations.
 One cannot expect one model to be suitable for use in all geophysical, atmospheric and source situations.
 After all, air quality modelling relies on the physics and chemistry of dispersion and reactivity of pollutants in the atmosphere and mathematical formulations of the physics and chemistry being translated into computer programs carrying out the corresponding calculations.
 Interpreting the output of modelling and assessing how much confidence should be placed in the results involves considerable expertise and experience which are critically important to achieving useful results.

 Modelling is an integral part of air quality management in Tasmania.
-The EPA Division has specialist dispersion modellers engaged in a number of practical modelling exercises.
+EPA Tasmania has specialist dispersion modellers engaged in a number of practical modelling exercises.

 Consultants should contact the EPA Tasmania modelling specialists for advice on numerical models accepted for atmospheric dispersion modelling in Tasmania and to obtain a copy of draft guidelines.